 YOU'LL GO OUT "DANCING" BUT NOT DANCE WITH ANYONE

 I go out.
-I get "out".
+I get "out."
 But then when I'm there I don't talk to anyone.
-Instead, I am the person stood in the corner of the club with a Campari and soda staring into the lights and then looking at my mobile phone, hoping that somebody finds that alluring enough to talk to me.
-I am you.
+Instead, I am the person standing in the corner of the club with a Campari and soda staring into the lights and then looking at my cellphone, hoping that somebody finds that irresistible.

 KIDS HAVING FUN LOOK LIKE ALIENS

-A couple of my friends are still best buds despite one them spewing hot, acidic bile into the other one's mouth on the dancefloor of Belushi's.
+A couple of my friends are still best buds despite one them spewing hot, acidic bile into the other one's mouth one time while they were dancing.
 Seriously.
-Get some mates.
+Get some buddies.
 They're fucking great.
 They'll haul you out of the abyss just by farting into your voicemail.

-You're in your mid-twenties.
+You're in your mid 20s.
 You're single.
 Showers are now optional.
 Your ideal date is Super Smash Bros alone on your sofa.
-Your jumpers are too tight.
+Your sweaters are too tight.
 Your jeans are too wide.
-Any more than six units on a weeknight and the toilets at work the next day are Shitpocalypse Now.
 People say that getting older sucks, but really there's a lot of inherent novelty to it.

-Being in a good relationship is the perfect place for these weird, comfortable traits to develop – the perfect place in which to get older, basically – and when that relationship breaks down, you're going to miss that solace you were once able to seek from a world that cares less about you with each passing day.
-If you're a boring 21-year-old cunt, there's at least still the potential that you'll be an interesting non-cunt one day.
-If you're a boring 26-year-old cunt – and the only thing on your agenda is the ongoing struggle to get more Twitter followers than The Wealdstone Raider – people are just going to assume that you'll never be a non-cunt.
+Being in a good relationship is the perfect place for these weird, comfortable traits to develop—the perfect place in which to get older, basically—and when that relationship breaks down, you're going to miss that.
+Instead, you'll find yourself in a world that cares less about you with each passing day.
+If you're a boring 21-year-old asshole, there's at least still the potential that you'll be an interesting non-asshole one day.
+If you're a boring 26-year-old asshole people are just going to assume that that's your final adult form.

-Relationships are great, but they also raze the parts of you that are necessary to function in the single world to the ground.
-The most important piece of advice I can give: rebuild these parts if you want any hope of reaffirming your status as one of life's non-cunts.
+Relationships are great, but they also destroy the parts of you that are necessary to function in the single world.
+The most important piece of advice I can give you is this: Rebuild these parts if you want any hope of reaffirming your status as one of life's non-assholes.

 More from VICE: